VincentPaget-Blanc/vPowerAnalysisTool/README.md

 1. Click the "Load Data File" button to open a file dialog.
 2. Select an Excel or CSV file containing your data.
+3. The tool will automatically check for data normality and apply transformations if necessary.
-3. The column names from the file will be displayed in the dropdown menus.
+4. The column names from the file will be displayed in the dropdown menus.

 ### Step 2: Select Columns

-- For t-test:
-  - Select the columns representing the groups you want to compare from the "Group 1 Column" and "Group 2 Column" dropdown menus.
+- **For t-test**: Select the columns representing the two groups you want to compare from the "Group 1 Column" and "Group 2 Column" dropdown menus.

-- For One-way ANOVA:
+- **For One-way ANOVA**:

-- For Two-way ANOVA:
+  1. Enter the number of groups in the "Number of Groups" field.
+  2. Click "Update" to generate the appropriate number of dropdown menus.
+  3. Select the columns representing each group from the generated dropdown menus.

-  - Select the columns representing the factor levels from the "Factor 1 Level 1 Column," "Factor 1 Level 2 Column," "Factor 2 Level 1 Column," and "Factor 2 Level 2 Column" dropdown menus.
+- **For Two-way ANOVA**: Select the columns representing the factor levels from the "Factor 1 Level 1 Column," "Factor 1 Level 2 Column," "Factor 2 Level 1 Column," and "Factor 2 Level 2 Column" dropdown menus.

 ### Step 3: Set Parameters